Jordan’s ID gets recognition.

 Jordan has chosen Thales for its ambitious identification program and the issuance of an ultra-modern national eID card.

-In early 2018, The Civil Status and Passports Department (CSPD) announced that 3 million new National ID cards have already been issued since June 2016.
+In early 2018, The Civil Status and Passports Department (CSPD) announced that 3 million new National ID cards had been issued since June 2016.

-On 20 February 2018, the project received the Best Regional ID Award at the High-Security Printing EMEA conference in Warsaw reflecting both best practices in security design and innovation in digital development.
+On 20 February 2018, the project received the Best Regional ID Award at the High-Security Printing EMEA conference in Warsaw, reflecting best practices in security design and innovation in digital development.

 3 top priorities for the new national ID card